Understanding the impact of environmental POLlution on the adaptive Immune System

 Research Proposal

-I postulate that it is of utmost importance to dissect the potential of these compounds to molecularly interfere with organ functionalities at the single-cell level using state-of-the-art high-resolution omics technologies.
+I postulate that it is of utmost importance to finally dissect the potential of these compounds to molecularly interfere with organ functionalities at the single-cell level using state-of-the-art high-resolution omics technologies.

 Qualifications